Consteel/manual/versioned_docs/version-18/manual/1_0_general-description/1_1_installing-and-running-the-software.md

 <!-- wp:paragraph -->

-To install Consteel, start the downloaded installation file and follow the instructions.
-As a first step, the language of the setup must be set. *Consteel* will use this language for the first time you start it, but you may switch to another language later.
-The installing program will copy the elements of the software into the directory you have specified (default directory: C:\\Program Files\\Consteel xx - where xx=version number), then it will position the Menu of the program onto the selected place of the „START”-menu.
-Finally, the install shield will place the desktop shortcut onto the desktop.
-The last step of the setup is the hard lock driver installation.
-This has no progress signal, so you have to wait until it finishes.
+To install Consteel, start the downloaded installation file and follow the on-screen instructions.
+The program can be installed for your user account only (recommended) or for all users (requires administrative privileges).
+In the next step, you must accept the license agreement.
+The installer will then copy the software components into the specified directory (default: C:\Users\<Username>\AppData\Programs\Consteel xx, where xx is the version number).
+By default, all components are selected.

+Clicking "Next" allows you to choose the Start Menu folder where the program’s shortcuts will be placed.
+Finally, the installer will create a desktop shortcut if selected.
+The last step is the actual installation.

+After installation, the Completing the Consteel 18 Setup Wizard window will appear, where you can choose to launch Consteel immediately by selecting the Launch Consteel option.

 <!-- /wp:paragraph -->